vekatze/neut/book/src/executing-types.md

 print("hello")
 ```

 Note that the variable `x` is used linearly after translation.
-Every variable in Neut is linearized in this way.
-Thus, we can now enjoy the power of linearity; *A value is simply consumed when it is used*.
+Every variable in Neut is linearized in this way so that we can now enjoy the power of linearity.

 This copying/discarding procedure happens *immediately after a variable is defined*.
 This is also a source of the memory predictability of Neut.